oVirt/ovirt-site/source/develop/release-management/features/ovirt-ovn-provider.md

     - Logical Network (LN) tables - logical datapath flows
     - Binding tables - a link between the Physical and Logical components.
-  SouthDB is populated by OVN northd based on the changes made in NorthDB, and the OVN Controllers base on provisioned VNICs
+  SouthDB is populated by OVN northd based on the changes made in NorthDB, and the OVN Controllers base on provisioned vNICs

 - OVN northd - this translates the logical data from NorthDB to the physical data in SouthDB.
 Changes made to NorthDB are processed by northd and the